Eventual-Inc/Daft/docs/source/user_guide/basic_concepts/dataframe-operations.rst

 DataFrame Operations
 ====================

-In the previous section, we covered Expressions which are ways of expressing computation on a single column.
+In the previous section, we covered Expressions which are ways of expressing computations on a single column.

-However, the Daft DataFrame is table containing equal-length columns.
-Many operations affect the entire table at once, affecting the ordering or sizes of all columns.

-This section of the user guide covers these operations, and how to use them.
+The following section will cover operations that transform the entire DataFrame.
+You will explore the core DataFrame operations and learn how to use them.

 Selecting Columns
 -----------------